scorpion8511/VL-model/README.md

 ### UMAP visualization

-Generate a 2‑D embedding plot from a JSON lines file of images:
+Generate a 2‑D embedding plot from a JSON lines file of images.
+The script requires the optional packages `umap-learn`, `numpy`, `matplotlib`, and `scikit-learn` for plotting:

 ```shell
 python -m musk.umap_json \